Teodor92/personal-site/_pages/about.md

 ### **MSc Software Engineering** - **[University of Amsterdam](https://www.uva.nl/en)** - Amsterdam, The Netherlands - 5.9/6 GPA

+During my MSc Software Engineering program at the University of Amsterdam, I gained a wide range of knowledge and skills in software engineering.
+Some of the highlights of my experience include:

-- An intense, one year, master program in software engineering.
+- An intense, one-year master program in software engineering.
-- The curriculum focuses on Source code analysis and transformation, Software Craftsmanship, Software Testing, and Software Process.
+- The curriculum focuses on Source code analysis and transformation, Software Craftsmanship, Software Testing, and Software Processes.
 - Scientific research and practical application have an essential place in the program.

 ### **BSc Business Informatics** - **[University of National and World Economy](https://www.unwe.bg/en/)** - Sofia, Bulgaria - 5.5/6 GPA

+During my BSc Business Informatics program at the University of National and World Economy, I gained a strong foundation in computer science and its applications in the business field.
+Some of the highlights of my experience include:

-- A full time four year, Computer Since related bachelor program.
+- A full-time, four-year computer science-related bachelor program.
-- Topics covered included Programming, Algorithms, Computer Architectures, Operating Systems, Networks, Internet Technologies, Software Engineering, etc.
+- Topics covered included Programming, Algorithms, Computer Architecture, Operating Systems, Networks, Internet Technologies, Software Engineering, etc.

 ### **Practical Software Engineer** - **[Telerik Academy](https://www.telerikacademy.com/)** - Sofia, Bulgaria - Graduated with excellence